JSh4w/SiteToSheet/SiteToSheet/README.md

 - spaCy: Licensed under the [MIT License](https://github.com/explosion/spaCy/blob/master/LICENSE)

 Users of this software are responsible for ensuring their own compliance with the terms of these services and libraries.

+## Acknowledgments

+This project makes use of several open-source libraries and APIs.
+We thank the maintainers and contributors of these projects.